kranthi90597/BankFolio/README.md

 - Enhanced dashboard with graphical transaction analytics.
 - Email notifications for password generation and updates.
 - Dockerizing the project for containerized deployment.

+## The are the Screenshots of my project